 There are no specific requirements for how often you need to attend a session.
 You can decide what feels right for you.
 Most clients find it beneficial to come in once a week or once every two weeks, especially at the beginning.
 Over time, sessions may taper off until they are no longer required.
 Whether you choose to come in weekly, bi-weekly, or monthly, attending sessions on a consistent basis provides the best results because it keeps you on track and motivated.

 What should I expect in the first session?

-In the first session you will meet with your counsellor and fill out an intake form and a consent form.
-Your counsellor will want to know more about the issue(s) that bring you to counselling, about your history, and about your goals for counselling.
+In the first session you will meet with your therapist and fill out an intake form and a consent form.
+Your therapist will want to know more about the issue(s) that bring you to counselling, about your history, and about your goals for counselling.

 Is everything I say kept confidential?

 Yes, everything is kept completely confidential between you and your counsellor with a few exceptions:

 - If you are in danger of seriously and immediately hurting yourself, your therapist is legally and ethically required to take appropriate actions to ensure your safety.